MicheleConconi/Knee-Response2Load-Map/README.md

 - [How to use it](#how-to-use-it)

 ## Introduction
-This repository contains a MATLAB package that permits to use the Knee Compliance Map to obtain the tibio-femoral position and orientation of the knee, given the flexion angle and the external load (force and torque) applied to the articulation.
+This repository contains a MATLAB package that permits to use the Knee Response-to-Load Map to obtain the tibio-femoral position and orientation of the knee, given the flexion angle and the external load (force and torque) applied to the articulation.
 The spatial kinematics is obtained as the natural (passive) motion of the knee, plus the deformation induced by the applied loads.

 The map definition is part of a journal article currently under submission and revision.